proudit/aws-backup-cfn-template/README.md

 * Instances
   * The resource ARN to be backed up
     (Separate by commas.)
+  * You can use the script  in **get-ec2-arn.sh** to convert an EC2 instance ID into an ARN.

 * NotificationEmail
   * Email address to be notified in case of backup failure